home-assistant/home-assistant.io/source/_integrations/tailwind.markdown

 ---
 title: Tailwind
-description: Instructions on how to integrate an Tailwind garage door controller with Home Assistant.
+description: Instructions on how to integrate a Tailwind garage door controller with Home Assistant.
 ha_category:
   - Cover
 ha_release: 2024.1